 And here he is again, with other soldier saints:

 Byrhtnoth, who in the poem declares his intention to fight against the Vikings to defend eþel þysne, æþelredes eard, ealdres mines, folc and foldan, 'this homeland, the country of Æthelred my lord, its people and land', was an early patriot of sorts, but he would not have called on St George to aid him in battle; probably he and his followers, as loyal men of East Anglia, would have prayed to St Edmund, who had himself been killed by a Viking army about a hundred years previously.
-The unwarlike King Æthelred, for whose land Byrhtnoth died, was himself to die on St George's Day 1016.
+The unwarlike King Æthelred, for whose land Byrhtnoth died, would die on St George's Day in 1016.
 He was succeeded by his son, also named Edmund - another very valiant fighter against Vikings, if an equally unsuccessful one.

 Thinking of Byrhtnoth, I was touched by the stained glass window in which that last St George appears: